-If you receive a grade of C, D, or F on an assignment, you will have the opportunity to raise your grade to a B by correcting all errors (including stylistic errors), submitting your new work and then appealing to one of us during our normally scheduled appeal hours.
-All appeals must be made in person the week following the one is which your graded assignment is returned to you.
+If you receive a grade of C, D, or F on an assignment, you will have the opportunity to raise your grade to a B (80%) by correcting all errors (including stylistic errors) and then appealing to one of us during our office hours or other scheduled appointment.
+All appeals must be made in person the week following the week in which your graded assignment is returned to you.
 You should be prepared to demonstrate the correct operation of your code, defend your solutions, and answer questions related to the constructs and techniques used in the programs.
-Be sure to hand in your corrected work in advance.

 For graduate students enrolled in A591, the course will be identical to C211.